Gateway Program (Vancouver): South Fraser Perimeter Road

-The South Fraser Perimeter Road (SFPR), a four-lane, 80 km/h (50 mph) highway along the south side of the Fraser River, extends from Highway 17 in southwest Delta to 176 Street in Surrey, with connections to Highways 1, 91, and 99 and to TransLink's new Golden Ears Bridge connector.
-The SFPR provides a new east–west transportation corridor that connects to the Roberts Bank Superport.
-The stated goal is to reduce the volume of regional truck traffic on local roads and reduce idling on local roads.
+The South Fraser Perimeter Road (SFPR), a four-lane, 80 km/h highway along the south side of the Fraser River, extends from Highway 17 in southwest Delta to 176 Street in Surrey, with connections to Highways 1, 91, and 99 and to TransLink's new Golden Ears Bridge connector.
+The SFPR provided a new east–west transportation corridor that connects to the Roberts Bank Superport.
+The stated goal was to reduce the volume of regional truck traffic on local roads and reduce idling on local roads.

-The Burns Bog Conservation Society has expressed concerns that the South Fraser Perimeter Road will endanger Burns Bog.
-Attempts to mitigate these impacts have been made through refinements that occurred as a result of public consultation and the Environmental Assessment process.
+The Burns Bog Conservation Society expressed concerns that the South Fraser Perimeter Road would endanger Burns Bog.
+Attempts to mitigate these impacts were made through refinements that occurred as a result of public consultation and the Environmental Assessment process.
 In response to the mitigation measures proposed, the Environmental Stewardship Branch of Environment Canada wrote that "the changes are not sufficient to alleviate its concerns related to the impacts of the Project on Pacific Water Shrew (PWS), hydrology, aerial deposition, and ecological integrity of Burns Bog".

-The Gateway Program says that it is committed to protecting and supporting the restoration of Burns Bog.
-The SFPR project will be working with the Burns Bog Scientific Advisory Panel to develop systems that will improve the existing drainage and hydrology of the bog.
-Although the SFPR alignment does not pass through the Burns Bog Ecological Conservancy Area, there is concern that it will affect the surrounding hydrology and have an adverse effect on the Conservancy Area.
+The Gateway Program said that it was committed to protecting and supporting the restoration of Burns Bog.
+The SFPR project worked with the Burns Bog Scientific Advisory Panel to develop systems that would improve the existing drainage and hydrology of the bog.
+Although the SFPR alignment does not pass through the Burns Bog Ecological Conservancy Area, there was concern that it would affect the surrounding hydrology and have an adverse effect on the conservancy area.

-It is estimated that over 90 hectares (222 acres) of farmland will also be lost to the project.
-Concerns have also been expressed about pollution near residential neighborhoods and schools.
+It was estimated that over 90 ha of farmland would also be lost to the project.
+Concerns were also expressed about pollution near residential neighbourhoods and schools.

-The Wilderness Committee and other groups have criticized the SFPR, and the Gateway Program in general, for increasing greenhouse gas emissions.
-In the spring of 2011, a protest camp organized by StopThePave.org and the Council of Canadians occupied a SFPR construction site for almost two weeks.
+The Wilderness Committee and other groups criticized the SFPR, and the Gateway Program in general, for increasing greenhouse gas emissions.
+In the second quarter of 2011, a protest camp organized by StopThePave.org and the Council of Canadians occupied a SFPR construction site for almost two weeks.